JianLoong/jianloong.github.io/content/projects.md

 ---

+### Reddit Crawler and Visualisation

+This project is a Reddit data-crawler that does not depend on the Reddit API.
+It is mean to run on a remote machine to run crawlers are predetermined time as well as building a simple dashboard based on on particular subreddit.

+This project is inspired by the post [here](https//jianliew.me/posts/amitheasshole/))

+{{< figure src="/images/redditvisual.png" title="" align="center" link="https://jianliew.me/reddit-data">}}

+It can be found [here](https://jianliew.me/redditvisual).
+It is also on GitHub [here](https://github.com/JianLoong/reddit-data)

+---

 ### FIT5032 - Internet Applications Development

 This project was done in the year 2018.
 I made major changes to both the readings and tutorial materials.